-The sleep activity of cats, like that of people and many other mammals, is characterized by two patterns of brain activity; non-REM (Rapid Eye Movement) sleep and REM sleep.
-This activity has been measured experimentally with an electroencephalograph (EEG) that records waves or pulses of activity on a graph.
+The sleep activity of cats, like that of people and many other mammals, is characterized by two main patterns of brain activity; non-REM (Rapid Eye Movement) sleep and REM sleep.
+This activity has been measured experimentally with an electroencephalograph (EEG) that records waves or pulses of brain activity on a graph.

 When awake, the cat's brain broadcasts little bunched-together irregularly peaked waves.
-But when the cat transitions into non-REM sleep, the cat's brain produces long, irregular waves called slow-wave sleep which usually lasts 15 to 30 minutes total.
-As he dozes a cat generally lies with his head raised and paws tucked beneath him.
-Sometimes he actually sleeps sitting up , in which case his muscles stiffen to hold him upright.
+But when the cat transitions into non-REM sleep, the cat's brain produces long, irregular waves called slow-wave sleep, which usually lasts 12-15 minutes per sleep cycle.
+As he dozes in this phase, a cat may lay with his head raised and paws tucked beneath him or sometimes he actually rests sitting up , in which case his muscles stiffen to hold him upright.
 This way he's ready to spring into action at a moment's notice.

-When kitty moves from light into a deep sleep, his body relaxes; he stretches out and rolls to one side.
-His brain patterns change and become smaller and closer together, and are very similar to his waking patterns.
+When kitty moves from the light phase into a deeper REM sleep phase, his body relaxes; he stretches out and may roll to one side.
+His brain patterns change and the waves become smaller and closer together, and are very similar to his waking patterns.
 This phase is known as REM sleep due to the observed patterns of eye movements during this phase.
-Cats are fully relaxed and hard to awaken during deep sleep (referred to as "rapid sleep" because of the quick brain wave movement).
-This phase usually lasts only about five minutes, and the cat then returns to slow-wave sleep and thereafter alternates between the two until he finally wakes up.
-Interestingly, kittens fall directly into deep rapid sleep without this alternating pattern until they're about a month old.
+Cats are fully relaxed and slightly harder to awaken during deep sleep, though they will awaken easily if startled.
+This phase usually lasts only about 2-10 minutes, and the cat then returns to slow-wave sleep and thereafter alternates between the two phases until he wakes up.

 Cats and Dreams

 Cats exhibit the same stages of sleep as humans do, and humans dream during rapid sleep.
 Therefore many scientists theorize that cats dream just as humans do, but we can only guess the subject matter.
 When those paws twitch or cat-calls spill from the sleeping kitty, perhaps he's chasing dream mice!

-The cat's senses continue to record sounds and scents during up to 70 percent of sleep, so the kitty can awaken quickly at the squeak of a mouse or smell of a rat.
-Slower wake-up times are characterized by a predictable pattern of blinking, yawning and stretching.
-First the forelegs, then back, and finally rear legs each, in turn, are flexed.
+Cat's continue to sense sounds and scents most of the time they are asleep.This means they can awaken quickly at the squeak or scent of a nearby rodent.
+Wake-ups are characterized by a predictable pattern of blinking, yawning and stretching.
+First the forelegs, then back, and finally rear legs are flexed.
 Most cats also groom themselves briefly upon first awakening.

-While humans may sleep in marathon eight-hour (or longer) sessions, cat sleep more commonly consists of short and long naps throughout the day.
-Habits vary between cats but very old and very young kittens sleep more than robust adults.
-Sleep time increases on cold, rainy or cloudy days or when cats are generally understimulated.
+While humans may sleep in marathon eight-hour (or longer) sessions, cat sleep commonly consists of short and long naps throughout the day.
+Habits vary between cats with geriatric and young kittens sleeping more than adults.
+Sleep time may increase on cold, rainy or cloudy days or when cats are generally understimulated.

 Discovery of REM Sleep in Cats

 In 1958, William Dement discovered REM sleep in cats.
-Around the same time, French physiologist Michael Jouvet ushered in what has been called the Golden age of sleep research.
+Around the same time, French physiologist Michael Jouvet ushered in what has been called the "golden age" of sleep research.
 Jouvet called REM sleep paradoxical sleep.
-Jouvet chose the term "paradoxical" (which means strange or contradictory) because during this phase of sleep animals showed biological signs very similar to those of an awake animal.
+Jouvet chose the term "paradoxical" (which means strange or contradictory) because during this phase of sleep, animals showed biological signs similar to those of an awake animal.
 It was theorized that perhaps they were acting out their dreams in their sleep.

 Cats are most active at daybreak and sundown.
-That's why kitties seem to love playing at these times and can pester tired owners with wake-up calls.
-But they typically adapt to the humans they love, sleeping on the owner's schedule.
+That's why kitties seem to love playing at these times and can pester tired owners with wake-up calls and bouts of activity.
+But they typically adapt somewhat to the humans they love, sleeping to coincide with the owner's schedule.
 That way, they sleep when you are gone and spend more awake time when you are home.